FunnelKitBlogs

 How to Charge Woocommerce Additional Fees on Checkout: Step-by-Step Guide

-Are you thinking of charging WooCommerce additional fees on checkout?
+Are you thinking of charging additional fees on your WooCommerce checkout page?

-What are the Common Use Cases For Charging Adding Fees at Checkout?
+What are the Common Use Cases For Charging Additional Fee at Checkout?

 Additional fees at checkout can help you cover costs not included in the base product price.